-Is money that is rolled over from other tax-deferred accounts such as 403(b)s or IRAs to the RPB qualify for parsonage in retirement?
+23. Does money that is rolled over from other tax-deferred accounts such as 403(b)s or IRAs to the RPB qualify for parsonage in retirement?

-Rollover contributions and associated earnings will be coming from sources that did not directly give the funds to the RPB, and therefore, the RPB does not have the authority to approve parsonage resolutions from distributions coming from rollover funds even if coming from another “church plan.”
+Rollover contributions and associated earnings will be coming from sources that did not directly contribute the funds to the RPB, and therefore, the RPB does not have the authority to approve parsonage resolutions from distributions coming from rollover funds even if coming from another “church plan.”